Pain Management Exam Prep

 We have a variety of locations to serve you.Find a Location

 What is pain management?

-At MIC we provide x-ray guided (fluoroscopy) pain management injections used in the treatment of inflammatory joint or other chronic pain conditions.
+At MIC we provide image guided (fluoroscopy and ultrasound) pain management injections to treat inflammatory joint, soft tissue or other chronic pain conditions.

 During these procedures, one of our radiologists uses fluoroscopic or ultrasound guidance to inject a fine needle into the affected area.
 The needle is used to deliver an anesthetic, a small quantity of dye and an anti-inflammatory agent, the most common being a corticosteroid to decrease inflammation and reduce pain.

 Pain management procedures can be helpful for a variety of conditions, including arthritis and inflammation around a tendon (tenosynovitis).